EconomyLens.com

 A steep drop in home renovation and construction spending weighed on the French economy in the first quarter. ©AFP

 Paris (France) (AFP) – French GDP shrank 0.1 percent in the first quarter, official data showed Friday, a downward revision from previous estimates that analysts warn could herald a recession for the eurozone’s second-biggest economy.
-Statistics office INSEE had initially reported zero growth for the quarter, but a sharper decline in consumer spending than expected was “an unpleasant surprise”, said Dorian Roucher, the agency’s head of forecasting.
+Statistics office INSEE had initially reported zero growth for the quarter, but a sharper decline in consumer spending than expected was “an unpleasant surprise,” said Dorian Roucher, the agency’s head of forecasting.
+He noted in particular “very bad figures for home renovations: it’s rare to see this sector decline so much,” Roucher told journalists, with overall construction spending down 1.7 percent.

 Related

 The data puts further pressure on the government as it scrambles to cut billions of euros in spending to reduce a public deficit that stood at 5.1 percent of GDP last year — well above the eurozone limit of three percent.
-Economy Minister Roland Lescure said after the figures that the government “remained vigilant, but without giving in to fear-mongering”.
-He said inflation “is still limited and contained overall, especially when compared with our European neighbours”.
-He noted that growth was hit by “cyclical headwinds and the late adoption of the government budget” that cut public spending, including on renovation subsidies for low-income households.
+Economy Minister Roland Lescure said after the figures that the government “remained vigilant, but without giving in to fear-mongering.”
+He said inflation “is still limited and contained overall, especially when compared with our European neighbours.”
+He attributed the growth hit to “cyclical headwinds and the late adoption of the government budget” that cut public spending, including on renovation subsidies for low-income households.

-France awaits a sovereign credit review from Standard & Poor’s on Friday, which cut its rating to A+ last October on risks that government spending would remain high.
+France awaits a sovereign credit review from Standard & Poor’s, which cut its rating to A+ last October due to risks that government spending would remain high.
 Most economists expect S&P to maintain the rating for now despite the growing headwinds as the Middle East war enters its fourth month, keeping oil prices well above the levels seen at the beginning of this year.
 INSEE also reported that consumer spending fell a further 0.5 percent in April from the previous month, while in May, inflation accelerated to 2.4 percent after 2.2 percent in April.

 © 2024 AFP